43ndr1k/Digital-Text-Forensics/README.md

 git clone https://github.com/43ndr1k/crypto-news-docs.git
 ```

 ### Import the Project
 - Create a Project from existing sources:
   - As Maven Project from the **Digital-Text-Forensics** directory.

 ### Database
-The Database is created on the first start and is stored in the userhome directory under directory **H2**.
+The database is created on the first start and is stored in the user's home directory under directory **H2**.

 ### Create a new Lucene index
+#### Preprocessing

+**Mind:** The PDF-files are not included.

+Run the **ConvertPdfXMLController** class in  package de.uni_leipzig.digital_text_forensics.preprocessing to extract the PDF content and create corresponding XML-files.
+To count how many times articles are quoted, run
+the _6UnitedComparer.pl_ script and merge the results using the _mergeRefCountsToXMLFiles_ method.
+Finally run **HeuristicTitleSearch** to correct meta-data whilst comparing the fullText-Element against a precompiled dataset.
+For more information on this read the documentation.

+This can be easily achieved running the **Main** class.

+#### Indexing
-Run the **TextFileIndexer** Class in the package de.uni_leipzig.digital_text_forensics.lucene
+Run the **XMLFileIndexer** class in the package de.uni_leipzig.digital_text_forensics.lucene.

-**But** in the **xmlFile** folder the xml data must be included and in the pdfDocs folder the pdf files.
+**Precondition:** Both the XML-files (&rightarrow; **xmlFiles**) and the original PDFs (&rightarrow; **pdfDocs**)  have to be present in the corresponding folders.

+_Proposal_  just move everything concerning preprocessing into one main-method.

 ### Start the Application
-Run the **Apllication** Class in the package de.uni_leipzig.digital_text_forensics
+Run the **Apllication** class in the package de.uni_leipzig.digital_text_forensics

 ### Open the search engine
-The Search Engine is ander following URL reachable:
+The search engine can be accessed under following URL:
 ```
 http://localhost:8080/
 ```